 How Old Is Your Deck?

+Are playing cards worth collecting?
+Let's find out.
 The following material, designed to assist collectors in dating their U.S. decks, is produced here courtesy of the 52 Plus Joker Organization.
-It appeared originally in an article by Margery Griffith, then curator of the United States Playing Card Co.
+It appeared initially in an article by Margery Griffith, then curator of the United States Playing Card Co.
 Museum in Cincinnati, in their quarterly bulletin 'CLEAR THE DECKS' in April 1991.

-Like knowing the grade of your cards, a dating aid can be very useful.
-For decks manufactured by United States Playing Card Co., a dating code was placed on the Ace of Spades at time of manufacture.
-The code first came into use in 1904 and it applies only to Aces of Spades that bear a letter plus a four digit number.
+Like knowing the grade of your cards, a dating aid can be beneficial.
+For decks manufactured by United States Playing Card Co., a dating code was printed on the Ace of Spades at the time of manufacture.
+The code first came into use in 1904, and it applies only to Aces of Spades that bear a letter plus a four-digit number.
 Combinations with fewer numbers have no meaning for collectors.

 If you look at the Ace of Spades (above) from a Jerry's Nugget deck of cards, you'll see the lot number M 4924 directly below the LITHO IN U.S.A.
 Now refer to the chart below to see which year(s) they printed the M code.